Building bridges to people who have been left behind.

 FOUNDING EXECUTIVE DIRECTOR

 Tarshire’s work has been featured in The Boston Globe, the Northeast Sustainable Agriculture Working Group, Uprise RI, The Business Journals, and The Valley Breeze.
-Tarshire is on Rhode Island Governor's Green Energy Workforce Advisory Committee, is on the board of Break the Cycle and Friends of the Moshassuck.
+Tarshire is on the boards of Break the Cycle and Friends of the Moshassuck.

 PROGRAM MANAGER